sridenour/SRCameraView/README.markdown

 1. Import SRCameraView.h in the source for whatever view controller will be managing the camera view.
 2. Detect for the presence of a camera (if you haven't already).
-3. Create an instance of SRCameraView.
+3. Create an instance of SRCameraView using `-initWithFrame:`
 4. Set the resizing mask and whatever other properties you want (background color, etc.).
 5. Add your SRCameraView instance to your view controller's view.
 6. Call `-start` to begin the live preview.